 This article includes step-by-step instructions to create multi-page forms using Update Forms.
-This technique is useful for separating very long forms into manageable steps.
-The example in this article is a renter’s information form that will be saved to a real estate company’s database.
+Using this option, you can separate very long forms into manageable steps.
+The example in this article is a renters’ information form that will be saved to a real estate company’s database.

 - Contact information